Hidden in plain sight - A Family Scavenger Hunt of the Curiosities that make Dún Laoghaire Town special

 Built in 1830 “The Eblana Lodge” went through a succession of owners from department store Switzers (1850) to the Vance family of surgeons (1877) to Lt.
 General Henry Hall from the British Army to McCabe (1879) a Cardinal of the Roman Catholic Church becoming a club for social inclusion in 1910 which it operates as to this day.
 How many front doors does it have?

 St. Michael’s Church was a large Gothic Revival church consecrated in the 1830s but destroyed by a fire in 1965.
-This Cross in front of the tall church tower is all that remains of the body of the church.
-What’s unusual about the cross?
+The bell tower is all that remains, it’s bell was cast in 1849 with lettering saying Church of Kingstown.
+Under the word Kingstown a Harp symbol and the words ‘Erin go Bragh’ are cast into the bell.
+What does the phrase mean?

 9. 1 GEORGE’S STREET UPPER